yurybs/deck-of-cards-example/README.md

 This project was developed using Spring Boot and IntelliJ IDEA.
 All the 'base' code was brought by these two automatically.
 All the custom code was developed by my self.

-## Usage
+## Usage, operations and more details

 root-endpoint: http://localhost:8080

-Operations and how to use it:

 Create a game - the ID of the games will be sequential and starting from 0.
 ```js